TheBlueTemplar/Path_Of_The_Vattghern_Public/README.md

 ### More Detailed Information:
 For detailed information about downloading the mod, and a nice vibrant community around it, check out the discord server of PoV.
 [Invite Link](https://discord.gg/zhHTjM5bBB)
+A Wiki is also in active development, any support appreciated